majdal/modex/wiki/Features.md

   3. Map widgets(????)
 1. Data export
 1. A small but effective suite of **forkable** example visualizations
+1. Dataset metadata: explanations of what each column is, change tracking (GIS is big on that)
 1. A useful set of unit tests

 ## V1.5